Meet our Instructors and Speakers

 Leonard Toler has 19 years of experience with the fire department, he is the Fire Chief at Avawam Volunteer Fire Department in Perry County, and serves as Captain at the Hazard City Fire Department.
 Leonard is a certified Hazard Materials Technician, Kentucky Certified Fire Instructor , Certified Fire Fighter level 1 & 2, Kentucky Certified and National Registry Certified Emergency Medical Technician, Certified in Search and Rescue.
 He serves as the Fire Chief in command for the USA Drone Port during Search and Rescue training events.

-Paul Campbell is an officer and a UAV Pilot for the Hazard City Police Department.
+Paul Campbell is an officer and a UAS Pilot for the Hazard City Police Department.
 Campbell, along with Williams, has conducted aerial photography utilizing a UAS for accident reconstruction as well as search and rescue operations during reports of high-risk missing persons.
+Utilizing drones and mapping software allows Paul to to investigate accidents without wasting time or resources deploying manned helicopters.
+Once an aerial scan is complete, investigators can review the data from their office, reducing the time needed to stop traffic, which in turn creates a safer experience for drivers and officers.

-Donna Farler Roark is the Chief Information Officer at Hazard Community & Technical College overseeing Technology Solutions.
-Donna was instrumental with the organization of the Search and Rescue Pilot and command post setup project last fall and serves as research chair for the USA Drone Port.
+Donna Farler Roark is the Chief Information Officer at Hazard Community & Technical College overseeing all facets of technology and is over the Technology Solutions department.
+Donna was instrumental with the organization of the Search and Rescue Pilot training, Emergency Responders training and command post setup project.
+Donna serves as research chair for the USA Drone Port and serves on the USA Drone Port Board of Directors.

 Charles Hoskins works at Hazard Community & Technical College with Technology Solutions as the Information Technology Project Manager.
 Charles has hands on experience with the technical integration of the UAS digital feeds and command post setup.
 Charles serves as the Command Post Technician in charge during Search and Rescue training with the USA Drone Port.